Krish-sysadmin/ReverseEngineerVirus/README.md

 <h2> What do I hope to achieve?</h2>

+I could lie and say that I am trying to:

 - Discover patterns

 - Behaviour in terms of evolution for predictions

 - To gauge the similarities, similar characteristics compared to other viruses

+and that might just be the by product.
+But what I am actually trying to do is PLAY WITH THE VIRUS and get my hands dirty with the genetic code of it.
+Through this repository you too can! :)

 <h2> Prerequisite understanding </h2>